-The court has reviewed the complaint.
+The court has reviewed this complaint.
 Plaintiffs have alleged an attorney-client relationship, giving rise to a duty to disclose.
 Plaintiffs have alleged that defendant was aware of the true facts surrounding the settlement, that defendant induced or persuaded them to act upon his advice regarding the settlement, that plaintiffs justifiably relied upon defendant's advice in signing the settlement agreement, and were injured because of it.
-It specifically alleges that before defendant advised plaintiffs to execute the settlement and release in the fall or winter of 2002, defendant failed to tell plaintiffs that "it was in his own personal financial interest to advise plaintiffs and his other clients to participate in the aggregate settlement," and defendant failed to inform them of the existence and nature of all the claims involved and of the participation of each person in the settlement.
+It specifically alleges that before defendant advised plaintiffs to execute the settlement and release in the fall or winter of 2002, defendant failed to tell plaintiffs that "it was in Defendant's personal financial interest to advise Plaintiffs and his other clients to participate in the aggregate settlement," and defendant failed to inform them of the existence and nature of all the claims involved and of the participation of each person in the settlement.
 Dk.
 1, p.
 4, 5.
-Defendant allegedly did not disclose to plaintiffs that the value of their claim would not be based solely on its own merit or on individual case-by-case facts and negotiations, or that an increase in an award to another plaintiff would directly reduce the amount of their own award, or that their participation in the settlement, along with the other plaintiffs' participation, was necessary or advantageous to the defendant.12 The consequences of the alleged fraud are also detailed.
-The court finds sufficient Rule 9 pleading of the elements of fraud under Missouri law.13 s/ Sam A. Crow Sam A. Crow, U.S. District Senior Judge
+Defendant allegedly did not disclose to plaintiffs that the value of their claim would not be based solely on its own merit or on individual case-by-case facts and negotiations, or that an increase in an award to another plaintiff would directly reduce the amount of their own award, or that their participation in the settlement, along with the other plaintiffs' participation, was necessary or advantageous to the defendant.
+The consequences of the alleged fraud are also detailed.
+The court finds sufficient Rule 9 pleading of the elements of fraud under Missouri law.